-Post one of this two-part series looked at how procurement is (and may always be) linked to savings, even as the definition and measure of those savings has changed.
-But Procurement’s role – and influence – has expanded.
-Technology and data are accelerating procurement along the value continuum, and changing what it can bring to an enterprise beyond the bottom line.
-In this post we look at how procurement professionals can leverage tools to increase their organizational effectiveness — and clout.
+Part One of this two-part series on procurement maturity looked at how procurement is (and likely always will be at some level) linked to savings, even as our perspective on those savings changes.
+But the scope of procurement’s role has expanded.
+Technology and data are accelerating procurement along the value continuum and expanding our contributions beyond the bottom line.
+In Part Two, we look at how procurement professionals can leverage tools to increase our organizational effectiveness — and influence.

-Executive leadership teams recognize that getting the desired return from procurement requires more than investing in the right team and skills; the organization also needs to put the right set of tools in place.
-Any expansion of Procurement’s approach to managing spend will put those tools to the test.
+Leadership teams must recognize that getting the desired return from procurement requires more than investing in the right team and skills; the organization also needs to put the right set of tools in place.
+Any expansion of procurement’s approach to managing spend will put those tools to the test.

-Every aspect of procurement technology — from spend analysis through supplier management solutions — creates a unique opportunity for procurement professionals to leverage information on behalf of improved efficiency and increased value.
+Every aspect of procurement technology — from spend analysis through supplier management solutions — creates a unique opportunity to leverage information on behalf of improved efficiency and increased value.
 That said, not all solutions are created equal.
-Only source-to-pay platforms that enable advanced integrated functionality such as analytics and supplier performance management allow Procurement to grow beyond basic approaches to generating savings.
+Only source-to-pay platforms that enable advanced integrated functionality such as embedded analytics and contract management allow procurement to grow beyond basic approaches to generating savings.

-Just as the definition of savings remains in flux, so too do the expectations of all enterprise procurement solutions.
-Beyond being the “right way” to work, they must also perform better than manual alternatives and be comparable in usability to consumer applications.
-(Click here to read more about Determine’s platform approach to solution design.)
+Just as our definition of savings is open to re-evaluation, so too are the expectations of enterprise procurement solutions.
+Beyond being the “right way” to work, they must also outperform manual alternatives and be comparable in usability to consumer applications (read more about Determine’s platform approach to solution design here).
 The ability of any procurement solution — and the team using it — to have an impact beyond the boundaries of procurement will be determined by how easy it is for distributed buyers to get what they need quickly enough that they are not tempted to circumvent the process.

 Stage four: Tapping into the Information Advantage

-Having savings generation as Procurement’s primary motivation can translate to a wide range of choices in terms of execution.
-The more Procurement knows about products, services and suppliers, the more qualified options come to light.
+Having savings generation as procurement’s primary motivation can translate to a wide range of choices in terms of execution.
+The more we know about products, services and suppliers, the more qualified options we can bring to light.

-Savings — preferably expressed as a percentage — should always be looked at as a measure of efficiency.
-Any means of increasing that efficiency should be considered part of procurement’s purview.
+Savings should always be looked at as a measure of efficiency.
+Any means of increasing that efficiency rate should be considered part of procurement’s purview.
 We can rationalize demand, leverage volume and make sure our pricing models match our suppliers’ cost models as closely as possible.
-Being able to take a broader approach to generating savings requires us to know more about categories of spend, the associated suppliers and how both affect the ability of the enterprise to operate.
-For Determine customer AOL, that meant becoming a strategic business partner across business units, leveraging data visibility to improve processes and thus achieve massive savings.
+Being able to take a broader approach to generating savings requires us to know more about each category of spend, the associated suppliers and how both affect the ability of the enterprise to operate.

 *Spend management is increasingly complex.
 If you want to learn just how much more valuable and effective your company’s P2P process can be, schedule a personalized demonstration of our modular, integrated Procurement Solution on the Determine Cloud Platform, or contact us with your questions anytime.